 The issue of the relative wealth of Western Christians contrasted with the desperate poverty among citizens of developing countries is compelling.
 As an editor at Compassion, I regularly see individual stories of extreme poverty and its effects — stories repeated in the lives of millions of children around the world.

-More than 26,000 children under age of 5 die every day, mostly from preventable causes; a staggering 980 million people live on less than $1 a day (UNICEF stats).
+More than 15,000 children under age of 5 die every day, mostly from preventable causes; nearly a billion people live in extreme poverty, on $1.90 a day.
 These statistics are almost too vast to comprehend.
 So how do we, who live comfortably in wealthy America and other Western nations, confront the extreme poverty of our brothers and sisters in poor countries around the world?

 What do we do when faced with this reality, especially as Christians who hold to Christ’s teaching about caring for the poor?